longxianlei/UtilsTools/README.md

 ![comparison](comparison.jpg)

 ### 2. Vision Transformer.
-We print the basic block/module of ViT.
+We split the ViT into 7 basic modules.
+Here are the basic blocks/modules of ViT.
 ```python

 class PositionEmbedding(nn.Module)